hsaghir/hsaghir.github.io/src/pages/looplet-demo-notes.md

     --model gpt-5.6-sol --iterations 3 --out ./live-refund-builder
 ```

-The first candidate fixed the visible `$250` failure but failed the split
+The first copy fixed the visible `$250` failure but failed the split refund
-refund and no-refund-call holdouts.
-The host returned those failures to the
+and no-refund-call cases.
+The host sent those failures back to the builder.
-builder.
-The next iteration fixed the completion case; the final iteration
+The next round fixed the completion case.
+The final round changed the hook
-changed the hook to return Looplet's `HookDecision(permission="deny")` for
+to return Looplet's `HookDecision(permission="deny")` for each oversized
-each oversized dispatch.
-All seven host-owned cases then passed:
+dispatch.
+All seven host tests then passed:

 ```text
 above_limit          PASS